ericaSS/ez.page/_pages/about.md

   - /about.html
 ---

-Assistant Professor in St.Francis College ❗️ PhD in Computer Science @ NJIT ❗️ Biomedical Informatics Researcher ❗️ BIOSTEC 2025 Session Chair ❗️ IEEE-BIBM2024/2025 Program Committee
+@ Assistant Professor in St.Francis College
+@ NLP & Biomedical Informatics Researcher

 About me
 ======